 This will be a multi-year project, but taking this first step now gets us closer to providing broadband to those members who no one else has been willing to serve.
-Whether your home falls in the Phase I area or not, please continue to encourage your friends and neighbors to indicate their desire for service by committing at www.centralaccess.com.
+Whether your home falls in the Phase I area or not, encourage your friends and neighbors to indicate their desire for service by committing at www.centralaccess.com.
 This will prove vital as the project enters additional phases.

 Below are some of the most frequently asked questions about Central Access as well as the goals for Phase I.

 Q. What speeds will be offered and what will be the monthly cost for residential customers?